 With so much ground to cover, sometimes we just want to glance at eight of the best – tapesties, temples, dining rooms, doorways, chapels, bridges – you name it.
 The feature’s feature.

 Meet the people who own, study, work at, maintain, embellish or campaign for our historic houses, and discover their extraordinary careers.
 We’ve been lucky enough to chat to Scottish tea growers and Cotswolds cycling champions, Daughters’ Rights campaigners and brick makers.
 We’ve learned a thing or two about how to decide when a restoration becomes a recreation, what Julian Fellowes thinks about hats, how a career in modelling takes you to the Chelsea Flower Show, and what to decorate your floor with if you’re bored of lino.

-Help us reduce our carbon footprint
+Help us reduce paper waste